bsalehe/pipeline_canker_cherry/README.md

 The major tool that was integrated in the pipeline is CNN-T4SE (https://idrblab.org/cnnt4se/).
 This uses convolution neural network (CNN) in building model.
 The publication of the tool is in (https://pubmed.ncbi.nlm.nih.gov/31860715/) It outperform many T4SS tools based on this review (https://www.frontiersin.org/articles/10.3389/fmicb.2020.580382/full).
 The script for this tool is named as cnn_t4se.sh

 #### T1SS, T2SS, T5SS & T6SS prediction
 Macsyfinder tool was used for the prediction of T1, T2, T5 and T6 Systems.
-For more about this tool read its publication in Nature (http://www.nature.com/articles/srep23080).
+For more about this tool please read its publication in Nature (http://www.nature.com/articles/srep23080).
 The script name for this tool is macsyf.sh
 The documentation about the inputs and outputs of the tool is here: https://macsyfinder.readthedocs.io/_/downloads/en/latest/pdf.
 To work with this tool you need to install TXSS models using macsydata tool which comes with Macsyfinder.
 Instruction to install Macsyfinder is here: https://macsyfinder.readthedocs.io/en/latest/.
 Instructions to install TXSS models is here: https://github.com/macsy-models/TXSS.